matthew-hsr/lab4/README.md

 ```
 Note the BD Address for each RPi.
 We will need to pair/trust the host address on the client and vice versa.
 For example, let's say the host address is `01:02:03:04:05:06` and the client address is `0A:0B:0C:0D:0E:0F` for the following example.

 After doing this on both systems, we can use `sudo bluetoothctl` to launch the Bluetooth control tool.
-Within this tool, we will need to scan, trust, and pair the devices using the following commands on the client (using the host's address):
+This will launch the bluetoothctl application.
+Notice that your bash command prompt has been replace by [bluetooth]#.
+Now, within this tool, we will need to scan, trust, and pair the devices using the following commands on the client (using the host's address):
 ```
-sudo bluetoothctl
 scan on
 trust 01:02:03:04:05:06
 pair 01:02:03:04:05:06
 exit
 ```

 We will also need to do this on the host (using the client's address):
 ```
 sudo bluetoothctl